creativescala/creative-scala/book/src/pages/methods/writing-methods.md

 @:exercise(Gradient Concentric Circles)

-Now implement methods to draw a picture similar to @:fref(methods:gradient-concentric-circles).
+Now implement methods to draw a picture similar to the one below.
 You should follow a design similar to `gradientBoxes` to reduce the amount of code you write, but we're not going to give the method skeletons this time; you have to work it out yourself.

 @:figure{ img = "gradient-concentric-circles.svg", key = "#fig:methods:gradient-concentric-circles", caption = "Five concentric circles filled with a gradient starting from Royal Blue" }